Distracted Driver Injury Table of Contents

 What Am I Entitled to from My Colorado Distracted Driving Accident?

-If you or a loved one were the victim of a distracted driving accident, you are entitled to compensation.
+If you or a loved one were the victim of a distracted driving accident, you could be entitled to compensation.
 This compensation ranges based on the severity of the case and other factors such as:

-If you sustained physical injuries, you are entitled to compensation to cover your medical costs, and recurring costs associated with any long-term injuries.
-If your injuries prevent you from being able to return to work immediately, you can also receive compensation for lost income.
+If you sustained physical injuries, you could be entitled to compensation to cover your medical costs, and recurring costs associated with any long-term injuries.
+If your injuries prevent you from being able to return to work immediately, you can also receive compensation for lost wages.

 If the injuries are severe enough that they impact your ability to return to your daily activities, subsequent compensation may be available, as well as the emotional damage sustained because of the accident and your injuries.